San Diego Haunted Houses

 He had no remembrance of his whereabouts and slowly walked out of the home with a hunch and limp once again.

 Some believe it was the spirit of Mr. Whaley whose had a strong fondness for his home even continuing to own it when the family moved back and forth from San Diego to San Francisco.

-Here’s a video I took while on tour (I wasn’t supposed to video) notice the strange orb that moves across the video from left to right.
+Here’s a video that was taken while on tour (I wasn’t supposed to video) notice the strange orb that moves across the video from left to right.
 This was only noticed while editing for this blog post.
 Is that a bug, reflection from dust, or something else?
 You decide.

 Ghosts and spirits are certainly spooky but your property management doesn’t have to be.
 If you are looking for Worry Free property management feel free to request a Free Rental Analysis or send us an email or call 858.724.6304.

-We hope you enjoyed reading the San Diego Haunted Homes
+We hope you enjoyed reading San Diego Haunted Houses.

 Ready for Worry Free Property Management